-- 4.1.1 Operator Presence Control (OPC) Levers: Located on the upper handle assembly directly above the handle grips.
+Carefully read the following information about the controls and their operation - 4.1.2 Operator Presence Control (OPC) Levers: Located on the upper handle assembly directly above the handle grips.
+See Figure 7.
 When these levers are depressed, the OPC system senses that the operator is in the normal operator's position.
-When the levers are released, the OPC system senses that the operator has moved from the normal operating position and will kill the engine if either the speed control lever is not in the neutral position or the blade clutch is engaged. - 4.1.2 Speed Control Lever: Located in middle of control console, it controls the maximum forward speed and is infinitely variable from neutral (0 mph) to 6.2 mph. - 4.1.3 Drive Levers: Located on each side of the upper handle assembly directly below the handle grips (See Figure 7).
+When the levers are released, the OPC system senses that the operator has moved from the normal operating position and will kill the engine if either the speed control lever is not in the neutral position or the blade clutch is engaged. - 4.1.3 Speed Control Lever: Located in middle of control console, it controls the maximum forward speed and is infinitely variable from neutral (0 mph) to 6.2 mph.
+Park brake must be disengaged before speed control lever is moved out of neutral or engine will kill. - 4.1.4 Drive Levers: Located on each side of the upper handle assembly directly below the handle grips (See Figure 7).
 These levers individually control the speed and direction of each drive wheel.
 When the speed control lever is moved out of the neutral position and the neutral lock latches are moved into the drive position, as shown in Figure 7, and the drive levers are released, the drive wheels are engaged in the forward direction.